shanshan0000/lundecpp/Readme.md

 *Note: I make those videos so as to help you revise more targetedly.
 It represents significant extra work (for free) on my side.*

-For final exam revision, [LO02_poly_exercices](../../tree/master/pdf/LO02_poly_exercices.pdf) is your best friend, and practicing STL containers with leetcode will help a lot.
+For final exam revision, [LO02_poly_exercices](../../tree/master/pdf/LO02_poly_exercices.pdf) is your best friend, and practicing STL containers with above-listed leetcode will help a lot.

 - **Final exam revision #1 - Ex75 (poly exercise)**
     - Branches: